tsroten/fcache/README.rst

 Install
 -------

-fcache supports Python 2.6, 2.7, and 3.
-To install, use pip:
+fcache supports Python 2.6, 2.7, and 3. fcache requires the appdirs package.
+To install fcache, use pip:

 .. code:: bash